Lamby777/Lamby777/README.md

 # Hello, fellow GitHub user!

-I like learning by making many small projects, or contributing new QoL fixes/features to other people's work.
+I like learning by making many small projects, or contributing small fixes/reports to other people's work.
 I code mainly in Rust, but also TypeScript, Python, and a little bit of Zig for my personal projects. :)

 Some tech-related interests: